Neuf-Brisach, Haut-Rhin: tourism & sightseeing

 Visit Neuf-Brisach (Alsace, France)

-Neuf-Brisach is a fortified town 18km south-east of Colmar in the Haut-Rhin department of the Alsace region, close to the Rhine River.
+Neuf-Brisach is a fortified town 18 kilometres south-east of Colmar in the Haut-Rhin department of the Alsace region, close to the Rhine River.
 It is best known as being a masterpiece of military design by Vauban.

 Vaubans fortifications and Neuf-Brisach

-The defensive layout of Neuf-Brisach is best understood from the aerial photo (above) which clearly shows the octagonal layout of the town, with its borders heavily fortified with two further rings of fortifications (the inner ring is octagonal while the outer defences are in the form of an eight-pointed star, and yet more regular fortifications outside the 'star'.
+The defensive layout of Neuf-Brisach is best understood from aerial photos which clearly show the octagonal layout of the town, with its borders heavily fortified with two further rings of fortifications: the inner ring is octagonal while the outer defences are in the form of an eight-pointed star, and yet more regular fortifications outside the 'star').

-The town was designed by the renowned military engineer Vauban, under Louis XIV, in order to defend the border from Hapsburg, and built starting in 1698 - there was previously no town at all in the location, which was intended to replace the town of Vieux-Brisach which had recently been lost to the Hapsburgs as part of a peace treaty signed in 1697.
+The town was designed by the renowned military engineer Vauban, under the orders of King Louis XIV, in order to defend the border from Hapsburg, and built starting in 1698.
+There was previously no town at all in the location, which was intended to replace the town of Vieux-Brisach which had recently been lost to the Hapsburgs as part of a peace treaty signed in 1697.

 Work on the defences was complete by 1702 and the buildings in the town were constructed over the following 40 years.